Zzzzzzzack/StarshipsDemo/README.md

 ------------

 ### UI/UX
-- The starships list page display the collection of starships with brief information.
+- The starships list page displays the collection of starships with brief information.
-- Use can scroll up and down the starships list.
+- User can scroll up and down the starships list.
 - When user click on the "Star" icon on the list, the related starship will be marked as favourite or unfavourite.
-- Use can view more details by click on the starship.
+- User can view more details by click on the starship.
 - On the details page, user can also marked the starship as favourite or unfavourite by clicked on the "Star" icon on the top right side.
-- User can go back to the starships list by click on the "<" button on the top left side
+- User can go back to the starships list from details page by click on the "<" button on the top left side
-- User change the favourite status from details page, the favourite status on starships list page will also updated
+- If user changed the favourite status from details page, the favourite status on starships list page will be updated also.

 ![UI/UX](https://user-images.githubusercontent.com/16681331/158039852-391eec07-6c94-4113-aafb-bd5bac304352.gif "UI/UX")